 In reality though, the way you should use labels will also depend on other factors, such as brand guidelines, the amount of horizontal space available, and the device you're targeting.
-The question of devices is particularly important as more and more millennials come of age and join professional and personal member networks; this group is typically highly comfortable with using mobile devices to complete tasks online, to the extent that one in five millennials exclusively use these channels to access the internet (see Adam Lella, "Further Reading").
+The question of devices is one of particular importance for educational institutions; millennials are typically highly comfortable with using mobile devices to complete tasks online, to the extent that one in five millennials exclusively use these channels to access the internet (see Adam Lella, "Further Reading").

 Generally speaking, right-aligned labels are easy to parse, while top-aligned labels are easier again and will be more suitable for mobile devices.
-However, there may be times you would need to slow the user down so that they pay more attention to some fields (such as long member reference numbers on subscription renewal forms, or card details when processing payment for events and resources).
+However, there may be times you would need to slow the user down so that they pay more attention to some fields (such as long personal ID numbers on university applications).
 Infield labels, while readable and space-efficient, disappear when the user types into the field, which is not ideal.

-Figure 8: it's clear from this example from the National Day Nurseries Association, that the left-aligned labels make it difficult for user to associate the them with the corresponding fields, slowing down completion time and increasing frustration myNDNA Community Joining Form
+Figure 8: it's clear from this example that leftaligned labels make it difficult for user to associate the labels with the corresponding fields, slowing down completion time and increasing frustration